 MSEd Course Insight: Three Core Principles of Professional Learning Communities

-Study alongside students in Walden University’s Riley College of Education and Leadership with this required reading taken from the MS in Education course Teacher as Professional.
+Study alongside students in Walden University’s Riley College of Education and Human Sciences with this required reading taken from the MS in Education course Teacher as Professional.

 As an educator, you know that learning communities change over time.
 And as these changes occur, it’s important to continually examine your values, beliefs, and vision while exploring your role in the larger context of the profession.
 Your professional stance influences student learning and outcomes, which is why it’s so important to be aware of best practices in the field as learning communities shift.

 Walden University MS in Education (MSEd) students learn what it means to be a professional in today’s diverse and evolving educational landscape.
 Below is an excerpt from “Professional Learning Communities: Educators Work Together Toward a Shared Purpose,” required reading in the Walden course Teacher as Professional that outlines three core principles of professional learning communities:1